Killer545537/Sem-5-Notes/Ethical-Hacking/Ethical-Hacking.typ

 A TCP connection is terminated using a 4-way handshake.
 #figure(
   image("imgs/TCP-Termination.png", height: 30%),
-  caption: [TCP Connection Termination]
+  caption: [TCP Connection Termination],
 )

 #figure(
   image("imgs/Format-UDP-Datagram.png", height: 10%),
-  caption: [Format of UDP Segment]
+  caption: [Format of UDP Segment],
 )

 - *Checksum* is an optional field which is set to zero if not used (16 bits)